vimeo/psalm/docs/contributing/adding_issues.md

 * `FunctionIssue` - issue related to a specific function.
 Can be suppressed with `referencedFunction` attribute.
 * `ArgumentIssue` - issue related to a specific argument.
 Can be targeted with `referencedFunction` attribute.
 * `MethodIssue` - issue related to a specific method.
 Can be targeted with `referencedMethod` attribute.
-* `ClassConstantIssue` - issue related ot a specific class constant.
+* `ClassConstantIssue` - issue related to a specific class constant.
 Can be targeted with `referencedConstant`.
 * `VariableIssue` - issue for a specific variable.
 Targeted with `referencedVariable`

 ## Add a `config.xsd` entry